daniel413x/broadly-performance-tests/README.md

 export INFLUX_DB_URL=VALUE      # For example: http://localhost:8086/api/v2/write?org=broadly&bucket=jmeter
 ```

+### JMeter agents

+The main branch is configured for a distributed workload in order to execute tests at high-volume concurrency.
+A list of JMeter server-agent endpoints must be passed into the scenario `.yaml` `distributed` blocks.
+In the main branch, a helper script `add_distributed_hosts.sh` can do this automatically if `kubectl` is available in the orchestrating client.

 ## Structure

 Test plans (`.jmx`) are located in `./test-plans`.
 The `.yaml` configurations for executing the test plans according to the **test procedures** are located in `./scenarios`.